lonkamikaze/bsda2/README.md

 Install
 -------

-To install the scripts go into the src/ directory and run the command:
+To install the scripts run `install.sh`:

 	./install.sh